 There is actually a great variety of accommodation in Port Douglas and holidaying on a budget doesn’t have to mean you’re far away from everything.
 You’ll find cheaper motels, right next to boutique ones and there is quite a selection of AirBnB’s available too.
 The other thing to consider is going in shoulder season (out of school holidays) and that is much cheaper.
-(Check back later this week for the best places to stay with your family.)

 The cheapest way to eat and drink is to buy your own.
 There is a Coles supermarket in town but it’s not huge and not the cheapest in Australia, but it does the job.
 Buying alcohol at the bottle shop is a lot more expensive.
 You’ve got to remember how far you are from major distribution centres.